Machine learning with neural networks: A classification problem

-To illustrate how perceptrons can solve classification tasks, we consider a very simple example (Figure \figref{C5S1CT1}).
+To illustrate how perceptrons can solve classification problems, consider the simple example shown in Figure \figref{C5S1CT1}.
 There are ten patterns, each has two real-valued components:

-In Figure \figref{C5S1CT1} the patterns are drawn as points in the $\xi_1$-$\xi_2$ plane, the {\em input plane} .
-There are two classes of patterns, with targets $\pm 1$
+In Figure \figref{C5S1CT1} the patterns are drawn as points in the $x_1$-$x_2$ plane, the {\em input plane} .
+There are two classes of patterns, with targets $\pm 1$:

-The activation function consistent with the possible target values is the signum function, $g(b) = \text{sgn}(b)$.
-The perceptron has two input terminals connected to a single output neuron.
+A single neuron suffices to classify these patterns, a binary threshold unit with activation function $g(b) = \text{sgn}(b)$, consistent with the possible target values.
 Since there is only one neuron, we can arrange the weights into a weight vector

 The network performs the computation